There is great speculation and many theories as to the cause of endometriosis, but as yet no-one really knows why the disease develops.

 This theory is the one that is supported the most by the clinical profession.
 It was a concept proposed by Dr Sampson more than 90 years ago.
 Dr Sampson, a gynaecologist, studied the disease systematically and in 1921 proposed that endometriosis was a result of 'retrograde menstruation'.

 This is also know as 'transplantation theory', which proposes that endometriosis is due to endometrial tissue abnormally flowing up the fallopian tubes in the blood and into the abdomen.

 Retrograde menstruation occurs in many women and this is cleared up by the immune system.
 However, it appears that the immune system does not function properly in some women and these strays cells are not moped up by the immune system.

 The use of tampons has been linked to this theory as they can interfere with the natural flow of blood from the body.

-The preference these days to delay motherhood could be one cause for the progression of endometriosis and the increase in the numbers of women who have it.
+The preference these days to delay motherhood could be one cause for the progression of endometriosis and the increase in the numbers of women who develop the disease.

 Hormones produced during pregnancy and breast-feeding have a protective effect on the womb and temporarily stop menstruation.
-This in turn reduces the frequency of periods in a woman's life.
+This in turn reduces the frequency of periods in a woman's body.

-If childbearing is delayed, plus the combination of puberty starting earlier and earlier in puberty these days, the frequency of menstruation is increasing.
+If childbearing is delayed, plus the combination of puberty starting earlier and earlier in many girls these days, this leads to the frequency of menstruation increasing.

 Weakened immune system